 - Ludwig Van Beethoven, German composer and pianist (Piano Sonata No14; Symphony N9)

 The list of INTJ leaders is never-ending.
 This personality type has enviable leadership qualities and it is in this category that it shines the brightest.
 Some of the most famous US presidents and politicians around the world share this personality type.
 After all, being The Strategist of the 16 personalities has to have some benefits.
 Here are a few INTJ leaders you most certainly know of:

 - Bernie Sanders, United States Senator

 - Hilary Clinton, Former United States Secretary of State

 - Vladimir Lenin, Head of Government of Soviet Russia

 Being this clever sometimes has its flaws.
 We dedicated a special category for INTJ criminals because we thought it would be interesting to give true crime fans some examples.
-Of course, the Myers-Briggs theory cannot force people into being malicious or kind, it cannot make a person do good or bad deeds.
+Of course, the 16 personalities theory cannot force people into being malicious or kind, it cannot make a person do good or bad deeds.
 This remains a personal moral choice for each individual.
 Nonetheless, here are some famous INTJ criminals to expand your knowledge: